barbazul/1kfa/mod_guide_player.md

 they carry a certain amount of equipment and items, and perhaps even a certain amount of wealth or treasure.

+There are some moves that are affected by how much *stuff* a character carries.
+These moves have the tag "UNENCUMBERED", and declare an encumbrance penalty in their descriptions.

+At any time that it makes sense in the fiction, a character can drop items and equipment.

 Daily-use amounts of money and food are not tracked.
 It is assumed your character will always be able to scrounge a meal somehow.
 Unless it is relevant to the drama of the fictional situation or inspired by the Touchstone List, small monetary transactions may be abridged or assumed.

-It is not necessary to exactly measure movement speed or the sizes of all the gear carried or to track the bodily position on which the gear is born.
+It is also not necessary to exactly measure movement speed or the sizes of all the gear carried or to track the body part to which the gear is strapped.

-That said, there are some moves that are affected by how much *stuff* a character carries.
-These moves have the tag "UNENCUMBERED", and declare an encumbrance penalty in their descriptions.

-Note that your character can drop items, and equipment at any time during the game, as long as it makes sense in the fiction.

 # Moves - Good Thing I Brought, Do a Flashback, Critical Success, Take a Breather